diem-ai/datascience-projects/sentiment_mining/readme.md

+# Mining the sentiments in review's products & Unpacking the topics in customer's reviews

 ## 1. Motivation
 - Somehow, I'm interested in what customers think about products after they bought them.
 I want to know which products feedbacks are positive and negative in a month so that I can develop or adjust the marketing or promotion campaign.